 NIRS XDS RapidLiquid Analyzer was used to analyze the samples by collecting the spectra over the full wavelength range (400–2500 nm) at room temperature using quartz glass cuvettes with 2 mm path length.
 Vision Air 2.0 Complete software was used for acquiring and management of data as well as for the development of the quantification method.

 |NIRS quartz glass cuvettes, 2 mm path length

 |Vision Air 2.0 Complete

-Figure 3: Correlation plot of the predicted moisture content Vis-NIRS versus the KF titration values.
-Displayed are the calibration (blue) and the validation data (turquois).
+Figure 3.
+Correlation plot of the predicted moisture content Vis-NIRS versus the KF titration values.
+Displayed are the calibration (blue) and the validation data (turquoise).

 ||PLS with 6 factors

 Table 3.
 Comparison of moisture content of external validation samples determined by KF titration with Vis-NIR prediction.